Craig Robinson (basketball): Business career

 Robinson left basketball partly on the advice of his Princeton coach Pete Carril and pursued a business degree, earning an M.B.A. in Finance from the University of Chicago Graduate School of Business in 1992.
 Robinson worked in the 1990s as a bond trader.
 He became a vice president at Continental Illinois Bank and worked there from 1990 to 1992.
 He was then a vice president, from 1992 to 1999, at Morgan Stanley Dean Witter.
 Later, he was a managing director and partner at Loop Capital Markets, a minority-owned boutique investment banking firm.

 When Robinson's sister, Michelle, began dating her law firm colleague, Barack Obama, who played basketball recreationally, she asked her brother to play with Obama and give her a character assessment so that she would know whether she could become serious with him.
 He gave an encouraging report to her.
 As he later related, "When I played basketball with Barack, he was quietly confident, which means he had good self-esteem without being cocky.
 He was certainly a team player – he wasn't a pig, he passed when he was supposed to pass, and he cut when he was supposed to cut.
 To me, that speaks to a lack of selfishness.
 He had natural leadership ability because he didn't just pass me the ball because he was dating my sister.
 Whenever a player gets tired, he reverts to the player he truly is.
 That's how you tell.
 And we played for hours.
 That's how I could tell."
 The story of this pick-up game and of a "test" being passed became a key part of the Obama narrative.

 While working in the business world, Robinson kept a hand in basketball by doing area scouting for Princeton and coaching one year at University of Chicago Laboratory Schools.
-He earned a high six-figure income in his business career, but he eventually decided the financial world had lost its appeal and found his luxury lifestyle was not enough to save his marriage to Janis Robinson.
-By 2000, Robinson was going through a divorce.
-Robinson has two children from his first marriage, a son Avery (born 1992) and a daughter Leslie (born 1996).
-Robinson remarried in June 2006 to his current wife Kelly.
-They became parents of sons Austin in 2010 and Aaron in 2012.
-His daughter Leslie played for the Princeton Tigers women's basketball team as a forward.
+He earned a high six-figure income in his business career, but he eventually decided the financial world had lost its appeal.